Friar-Festus/Green_Coursera/README.md

 The standard library function `qsort()` is used to sort the array rather than implementing a sorting algorithm.

 `main()` includes a test array to use for testing the functions.

+### Notes on commits:

+- I didn't read far enough before getting into implementation, so I have added branching and merging after the statistics program was complete.
+- These notes are the only modifications to the file set.